 Many or all of the products featured on this page are from our sponsors who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here is how we make money.

 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 There are multiple reasons why you should have at least a portion of your portfolio in real estate investments.
 One reason is that real estate typically has a low correlation to equity markets.
 Another reason is that this asset class has generated attractive historical risk-adjusted returns for decades.
-Ultimately, real estate properties can serve as a hedge against inflation.
+Not to mention, real estate properties can also serve as a hedge against inflation (generally speaking).

 Within this environment, crowdfunding platforms support investors in allocating their capital across various investment options.
 Whereas some platforms focus on REITs and portfolios, others target funds and single property deals.
 For investors preferring the latter, EquityMultiple has a diverse offering.